Volunteering at CAP

 - Reception/Front Desk – Assist the Emergency Shelter front desk by greeting visitors, answering Hotline calls and assisting residents

-- Court Accompaniment – Accompany a survivor to a court hearing, mainly Protection From Abuse hearings
+- Court Accompaniment –provide in-person support and information to victims/survivors attending Protection From Abuse hearings

 - Community Education & Health Fairs – Provide education activities in local schools, community and faith-based organizations to teach the importance of healthy relationships

 - Public Speakers Bureau – Present at public forums to educate the community on victims’ needs and increase access to services for victims